stochastic-geometry/Mobility-Drones/README.md

 ### Emails: mbanagar@vt.edu and hdhillon@vt.edu

 This repository contains matlab codes for the simulations in [1].
-In each folder, you can find the required codes (and data if applicable) to regenerate all simulation plots provided in [1].
+In each folder, you will find the required codes (and data if applicable) to recreate all simulation plots provided in [1].
 For analytical evaluations, Monte-Carlo (MC) integration has been used.

 Please cite [1] if you reuse these codes.